abhin123/ansible/inventory/workbooks.md

     a) linux b) windows c) ssh  d) winrm

-3) We have a sample inventory file called inventory01 under.
+3) We have a sample inventory file called inventory01 .
 It has 3 servers listed, add another server called server4.company.com in this file.
    ```
    # Sample Inventory File
    server1.company.com